jeebaksabu2001/jeebak-sabu-portfolio/CV_Power_BI_Dashboard/README.md

 - Business intelligence storytelling
 - Dashboard layout design
 - Interactive filtering
-- Data-driven portfolio presentation
 - Excel-based data structuring
 - Professional profile analytics

-## Conclusion
+## ✅ Conclusion

-This project demonstrates how Power BI can be used not only for business reporting but also for personal analytics and professional branding.
-By converting my resume into an interactive dashboard, this project showcases my ability to design structured datasets, build visual reports, communicate insights, and present information in a clear business intelligence format.
+This project demonstrates how Power BI can be used for personal analytics and professional branding.
+By converting my resume into an interactive dashboard, the project showcases my ability to structure data, build visual reports, communicate insights, and present information in a clear business intelligence format.

-The dashboard acts as both a digital CV and a portfolio project, highlighting my skills, experience, education, tools, credentials, and analytics projects in one interactive view.
+The dashboard acts as both a digital CV and a portfolio project.